How it works

 On a weekly or monthly cadence, Nucleate reviews all newly generated markdown content from the previous period.
 Daily or weekly summaries are parsed and aggregated before being passed into the corresponding weekly or monthly model.

 These higher-level summaries follow the same pipeline as daily content: summarization, optional Insights, post-processing, and synchronization.
-The intent is to surface patterns, trends, and long-term progress rather than repeat day-to-day detail.
+The intent is to surface patterns, trends, and long-term progress.

 Rewriting and deleting

 If a summary isn’t quite right, Nucleate includes tools to rebuild or remove it cleanly.
-Using the File Sync / Summary Rebuild and Deletion interface, you can regenerate a summary using your current user mode and settings.
+Using the Summaries panel, you can regenerate a summary using your current user mode and settings.

 You can also permanently delete a summary and its associated transcript.
 This does not delete the original audio file, but it prevents the content from being reprocessed or re-synchronized.